Employer of Record

 Health Insurance Contributions

-For employees, health insurance contributions are set at 9% of their income, calculated after deducting their social security contributions.
-Entrepreneurs pay variable health insurance contributions based on their tax scheme.
-For example, those on a flat tax pay 4.9% of income, while those on a tax scale pay 9%.
-Certain caps and minimum monthly rates apply, and deductions are allowed under modified rules for some tax categories.
+For employees, health insurance contributions are set at 9% of their income, calculated after deducting the employee-financed social security contributions.
+Entrepreneurs pay health insurance contributions based on their tax scheme, with minimum monthly amounts and separate calculation methods applying under the scale tax, flat tax, or lump-sum regimes.

 Payroll in Poland